morepath/morepath/doc/compared.rst

   <https://en.wikipedia.org/wiki/Monopoly_%28game%29>`__.

 Morepath is a *routing* web framework, like Django and Flask and a lot of others.
-This is a common way to use Pyramid too.
+This is a common way to use Pyramid too (the other is traversal).
 This is also called URL mapping or dispatching.
 Morepath is to our knowledge, unique in that the routes don't directly go to *views*, but go through *models* first.

 Morepath's route syntax is very similar to Pyramid's, i.e. ``/hello/{name}``.
 Flask is also similar.
 It's unlike Django's